emqx/cloud-docs/en_US/deployments/byoc_prerequisite.md

-# Deployment Prerequisite
+# Deployment Prerequisites

-Before deploying EMQX Cloud BYOC, please make sure to complete the following preparations:
+Before deploying EMQX Cloud Bring Your Own Cloud (BYOC), make sure to complete the following preparations:

 - Familiarize yourself with the basic concepts of public cloud services and network structures, such as VPC, subnet, ECS, etc.
 - Have a public cloud account and an EMQX Cloud account.
 - Prepare relevant cloud resources and cloud account permissions.
 - Set up the deployment bootstrap environment.
+- Prepare a domain name and the corresponding TLS/SSL certificate for EMQX service.
 - Prepare an EMQX Cloud BYOC license.
-- Prepare a domain name and the corresponding TLS/SSL certificate for EMQX service.

 ## Account Preparation

-EMQX Cloud BYOC will create a deployment in your cloud account.
-If you do not have a corresponding public cloud account, you can create an account according to the official documentation of the cloud platform you preferred:
+The EMQX Cloud BYOC deployment will be created in your cloud account.
+If you do not have a corresponding public cloud account, you can create an account according to the official documentation of the cloud platform you preferred, for example:

 - [Create a Google Cloud Platform account](https://cloud.google.com/docs/get-started)

-[//]: # (- [Create an AWS account in your organization]&#40;https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_create.html&#41;  )
+[//]: # "- [Create an AWS account in your organization]&#40;https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_create.html&#41;  "

 Currently, BYOC supports the following public clouds and regions.
-If you need support from other cloud service providers or regions, you can submit a ticket or email ([cloud-support@emqx.io](mailto:cloud-support@emqx.io)) to contact us.
+If you need support from other cloud service providers or regions, you can submit a ticket or send an [email](mailto:cloud-support@emqx.io) to contact us.

 | Cloud Provider    | Region                                       |
 |-------------------|----------------------------------------------|